Machine Drilling

 this recovery of capital there must be some very considerable gain.

-The life of mines is at least secured over the period exposed in
+mines is at least secured over the period exposed in

 the ore-reserves, and if the proposed alteration will show its